Skip to content

 Monthly optimization

 Review segment-level conversion rates on the first Monday of each month.
-If warm patients (6-9 months) are converting below 20%, test new message copy or send timing.
+If a segment is converting below your own baseline, test new message copy or send timing.
 If cold patients (15-24 months) show zero response to SMS, shift that segment to AI phone outreach.
 Test one variable per segment per month for clear cause-and-effect data.
 After 3-4 cycles, you'll know exactly which channels and messages work for each patient segment in your specific market.
 Connect reactivation data to your no-show reduction playbook and social media management for an integrated patient growth system.

-The revenue hidden in your inactive patient list is almost always larger than the next ad campaign you're about to fund.
-The reactivation system identifies patients automatically from your PMS, segments by inactivity duration and treatment history, runs outreach across SMS, AI phone, and email, handles scheduling without staff involvement, and keeps HIPAA and TCPA compliant throughout.
-Start small.
-Run your first campaign on the warm segment, 6-9 month inactive patients via SMS, and that single effort typically recovers $5,000-15,000 in first-visit revenue within 30 days.
+The revenue hidden in your inactive patient list is almost always larger than the next ad campaign you are about to fund.
+The system identifies patients from your PMS and segments them by inactivity duration and treatment history.
+It runs outreach across SMS, AI phone, and email, books appointments without staff involvement, and stays HIPAA and TCPA compliant throughout.
+Start small: run your first campaign on the warm segment, 6-9 month inactive patients over SMS, since that is where the easiest revenue sits.
 Layer in AI phone outreach for the cooling and cold segments over the next 60 days.
-Within a quarter, you'll have a continuous reactivation engine that prevents patient attrition from eroding practice growth.
-For practices connecting reactivation to ad campaigns, review generation, and social media campaigns, DentalBase integrates every patient touchpoint into one AI-powered growth platform.
+Treat reactivation as one part of a wider system that includes review generation and the rest of your patient growth stack, rather than a one-off blast.

 Bring back inactive patients on autopilot